kubra-turkoglu/MyCertificates/README.md

-# MyCertificates
+# My Certificates
-You can find all my certificates here.
+You can find all my certificates here :)